Salute to Graduates of African Heritage

 Master of Ceremonies

-Dr. Lewis Spears, Director, Lee Hagan Center for Africana Studies
+Mr. Lewis Spears, Director, Lee Hagan Center for Africana Studies

 Greetings

-President Andres Acebo, Interim President, NJCU
+President Andrés Acebo, Interim President, NJCU

 Welcome